Contemporary art, abstract paintings by Jean-Pierre Vieville.

 Transfiguration occurs with random strokes or a balance of form born of chance and deliberate graphics.
 Form emerges, colours take their place, graphics are added to the canvas after careful consideration.

-Often inspired by nature’s minerality, the artist’s works come alive and drag the onlooker along paths of which he, himself, is yet unaware.
+Often inspired by nature’s minerality, the artist’s abstract painting come alive and drag the onlooker along paths of which he, himself, is yet unaware.

 Nicole Meunier, contemporary abstract painting critic.
 Translated by Elisabeth Hiscott, New York.